allegations0/foc/README.md

 **Contributing.**
 The game is always looking for all and any kind of contributions.
 More details [here](https://gitgud.io/darkofocdarko/fort-of-chains#how-to-contribute-content).
-As of v1.6, around 35 kind contributors have helped by directly adding content into the game, while much more have helped playtest the game and give feedbacks.
+As of v1.6, more than 40 kind contributors have helped by directly adding content into the game, while much more have helped playtest the game and give feedbacks.
+Drop by the [(Discord)](https://discord.com/invite/PTD9D7mZyg) if you are interested!
+(If you use Discord, you can tell us your discord name too so we can give you a Discord role, which among other things allows you to bypass the seven days wait required there.)

 There are several ways to contribute to this game: